Using sourmashconsumr to parse, analyze, and visualize the outputs of the sourmash python package

 The actual number that is plotted is referred to as abundance-weighted unique fraction.
 By default, sourmash gather returns the following information:

-• f_unique_to_query: the fraction of the matched genome that was unique to the query.
+: the fraction of the matched genome that was unique to the query.
 Given that multiple matched genomes could cover the same portion of the query, this column reports the fraction of the query that was covered by the a matched genome, but doesn’t allow multiple genomes to cover the same portion.
 As such, the genome that covers the most k-mers in a metagenome sample gets to “anchor” those k-mers, while other genomes that could cover those k-mers don’t get any of them.
-This column removes the double counting problem that arises from having multiple genomes in a database that contain some of the same sequences.
+This column removes the double counting problem that arises from having multiple genomes in a database that contain some of the same sequences. -

-• f_unique_weighted: This column weights the f_unique_to_query by the abundance of those k-mers.
+: This column weights the f_unique_to_query by the abundance of those k-mers.
 This is important in the context of a metagenome, as the abundance reflects the abundance of the genome in the original microbial community.

-The plots below use f_unique_weighted to look at the taxonomic composition of each metagenome sample.
-This value is similar to looking at the fraction of reads that would map against reference genomes.
+to looking at the fraction of reads that would map against reference

 plot_gather_classified(gather_df = gut_gather_df)